The Half Transform Ansatz: Quarkonium Dynamics in Quantum Phase Space: Complex Energy Eigenvalues

 $\alpha\equiv\frac{8E_nm}{\hbar^2}-\frac{24bm}{\delta\hbar^2}$.
 Substituting this into \eqref{eq:7.33} and solving for $E_n$ yields

 Substituting the values $\beta=\ -\frac{8am}{\hbar^2}+\frac{24bm}{\delta^2\hbar^2},\ \gamma=-4L-4L^2-\frac{8bm}{\hbar^2\delta^3}$, where m is the reduced mass, generates

 Thus, the wave function and energy eigenvalues can now be represented purely on the real plane.
+It is worth noting that with this change, the mass spectrum calculations become significantly more accurate. \\

+To prevent confusion on how we curve fit the data with $p_r \neq 0$, we emphasize that $\delta$ is not dependent on $p_r$. $\delta$ is a constant that is dependent on a characteristic value (value obtained momentarily before particle collision) for $r$, and a characteristic value of $\overline{p}_r$.
+In other words, we assume that there is a particular value of position that appears when the particle and anti-particle obtain momentarily before collision.
+We also assume there is a particular value that the transformed momentum, $\overline{p}_r$, takes before collision.
+Combining these assumptions, we are stating that there is a constant value obtained by the transformed position operator before the collision of the particle and anti-particle.
+This value of A, the transformed position operator, is equal to $\frac{1}{\delta}$, in which $\delta = \frac{1}{r + \frac{i\hbar}{2}\overline{p}_r}$. \\

-It is worth noting that with this change, the mass spectrum calculations become significantly more accurate.
-Compared to the other theoretical models previously discusses, the new mass spectrum results become more accurate than the other models with respect to the experimental data.
+Compared to the other theoretical models previously discussed and the previous equation in this work, the new mass spectrum results is much more accurate and is on par with [13] which uses the Dirac equation over the Schrodinger Equation.
 The same quantum number trends are also seen.
 The new mass spectrum data is given below.

 \FloatBarrier